ofekre/Zombie-Survival-Game/README.md

 **Zombie Survival Game** is a classic platformer where you play as a survivor navigating through zombie-infested levels.
 Collect all the coins, avoid (or outsmart) the enemies, climb ladders, swing across poles, and dig through floors to escape — all before time runs out!

-Built as a second-year OOP university project, this game demonstrates solid software engineering principles using **polymorphism, inheritance hierarchies, double-dispatch collision handling**, and a clean **component-based architecture**.
+Built as a university OOP project, this game demonstrates solid software engineering principles using **polymorphism, inheritance hierarchies, double-dispatch collision handling**, and a clean **component-based architecture**.

 ---